lvenerosy/GGNoRe-CPP-API-IntegrationsTest/README.md

 - Integration tests for demo purposes and manual debugging.
 The entirety of the module has been automatically tested with close to 250k different configurations.
 - Very well documented, namely to offer advice on use and to avoid pitfalls.
 - Manages actor lifetime with out of the box support for your game's pooling through activation/deactivation interface.
 - Supports both fixed update and updating every tick.
 For example you could use the ticking callback to update animation playing/player location instead of every fixed logic frame.
-Still, the async tick logic is locked back with the core clock when a fixed logic frame is completed, so animations/locations will match with the actual state of the game.
+Still, the async tick logic is locked back with the core clock when a fixed logic frame is completed, so animations/locations would match with the actual state of the game.
 - Possibility to periodically stall players with frame advantage, mitigating one sided rollback.
 - Possibility to periodically skip rendering frames, when punctually GPU bottlenecked for example.
 - Optimized bit buffer for the inputs packet.